The professional's guide to trimming hedges

 Measure your hedge and then approximately every 12 inches stake a bamboo cane into the ground.
 Once all of the canes are in place, measure the hedge down 10 inches from the top and mark each cane with a black marker pen at this position.
 Tie the string to each cane and work out where you want the cutouts to be.
 Using a hedge trimmer, cut vertically down to the height marked on the first and second cane.
 Then cut between them horizontally to cut out the box shape.

 Do not cut between the second and third canes and move on to the third and fourth canes.
 Repeat the process until you have worked along the entire hedge.
 The sculpted edges may look bare for a few weeks, but this will quickly grow in again.
-Maintain it with a gentle trim once every 6 weeks during the warmer seasons to keep its shape.
+Maintain it with a gentle trim once every 6 weeks during the warmer months to keep its shape.